Understanding Binary Patch Diffing

 3 Generate the Binary Patch

-Use bsdiff to create the patch file:
+Fire up bsdiff to create the patch:

 bsdiff original.bin modified.bin patch.bsdiff